Energy Engineering |

 5.2 Analysis of Switch State in the Process of Changing Topology

 When the switches are driven alternately according to the status 1 in Tab.
-1, the circuit topology of the converter is full bridge LLC converter, and there are two kinds of input voltage images and images in the resonance network; When the switches are driven in status 2 in Tab.
-1, the circuit topology of the converter is a three-level half bridge LLC converter, and there are also two kinds of input voltage images and images in the resonance network.
+1, the circuit topology of the converter is full bridge LLC converter, and there are two kinds of input voltage and in the resonance network; When the switches are driven in status 2 in Tab.
+1, the circuit topology of the converter is a three-level half bridge LLC converter, and there are also two kinds of input voltage and in the resonance network.
 In the two circuit topologies, the resonant network has the same input voltage.
 The LLC converter works in multi-levels mode, which also conforms to the consistent design requirements of LLC resonant parameters described above.
 Experimental results show that the topology switching control strategy is practical and straightforward.

 6 Hardware Prototype and Experimental Verification